Brookies (Cookie Brownies)

 Can’t choose between brownies or cookies?
 This Brookie recipe is the answer!
 Brookies are chocolate chip cookie brownies made with a soft and buttery chocolate chip cookie layer that sits on top of rich chocolate fudge brownies for an absolutely incredible dessert!

 Cookie brownies, also known as Brookies, may just be the BEST dessert ever!
 They are the ultimate treat when you don’t know whether you want something rich and fudgy or buttery and chewy.
-You can satisfy both your chocolate chip cookie cravings and your brownie cravings with these Brookies!
+You can satisfy both your chocolate chip cookie cravings and your brownie cravings with this recipe!

-This brookies recipe is simple and straightforward and will be your new go-to dessert!
+These are simple and straightforward to make and will be your new go-to dessert!
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

 - Make the brownie layer.
-In a large bowl, add butter, sugars and cocoa powder.
+In a large mixing bowl, add butter, sugars and cocoa powder.
 Microwave to melt butter and then stir mixture to combine.
-Mix in eggs, vanilla, baking powder and flour.
-Pour into prepared baking pan.
+Whisk in eggs, vanilla, baking powder and flour.
+Use a spatula to pour into prepared pan.

 - Make the cookie layer.
 In a large bowl, mix melted butter and sugars until smooth.
 Add egg, yolk and vanilla, and beat until fully combined.
 Add baking soda and flour, mixing until just combined.
 Gently fold in chocolate chips.
 Drop spoonfuls of cookie dough on top of the brownie layer, spreading out to fill any gaps, as needed.
 Sprinkle some more chocolate chips over the top.

 - Bake.
-Place the Brookies in the oven and bake for 25-30 minutes or until the top cookie layer is slightly browned and edges are set and toothpick inserted comes out mostly clean.
+Place the baking dish in the oven and bake for 25-30 minutes or until the top cookie layer is slightly browned, edges are set and toothpick inserted comes out mostly clean.

 Customize this recipe